The good news is that Galaxy S10 touchscreen gestures are similar to those on other smartphones.

 - Access special features quickly.

-So, long tap gesture is one of the most frequently used Galaxy S10 touchscreen gestures among seasoned users.
+So, the long tap gesture is one of the most frequently used Galaxy S10 touchscreen gestures among seasoned users.

 Here are some examples of using Galaxy S10 long tap gesture: